riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs.md

 </template>
 {% endhighlight %}

+The file is now much cleaner, also notice we no longer need to render our modal template in the animals template, i.e. the `{% raw %}{{> animalModalTemplate}}{% endraw %}` line has been removed.

-OK with those changes, out of the way, if you click the Add button you'll notice, nothing happens.
+OK with those changes, out of the way, if you click the Add button you'll notice nothing happens.
 This is because we need to call our modal in a different manner, so let's get that sorted.
-At the same time we'll move the modal specific code into it's own file just like we did with the HTML templates.
+We'll also move the modal specific code into it's own file just like we did with the HTML templates.

 #####Terminal
 {% highlight Bash %}